christianalfoni/impact/docs/giving-up-react.md

 - Reactive primitives defined in a separate scope, but exposed to the component where we reconcile the user interface
 - Lifecycle hooks

-Even though we are trying to break up with React due to the technical decisions, we would also break up with its community.
+Even though we are trying to break up with React due to the technical direction, we would also break up with its community.
 That really sucks, so we also have to consider moving to a community and an ecosystem which can continue to inspire us.

-With that in mind our choices are [Vue](), [Svelte](), [Angular]() and [Solid JS]().
+With that in mind our choices are [Vue](https://vuejs.org/), [Svelte](https://svelte.dev/), [Angular](https://angular.dev/) and [Solid JS](https://www.solidjs.com/).
 We can immediately drop off **Svelte** and **Angular** as templates and limited type checking is not where we want to go. **Solid JS** does get us quite close, but there is no reconciliation in Solid JS, meaning we can not rely on the language for expressing dynamic user interfaces or have native typing support.
 That leaves us with **Vue**.

-We are going to continue now by first evaluating the API available to us in Vue.
-We'll see how far we get and what tradeoffs we have to make.
-Then we are going to see if we can do something about these tradeoffs.
+We are going to continue now by evaluating Vue.
+We are going to look at where it fits our mental model and where it falls short.

 ## Evaluating Vue

-All Vue projects uses [Vite](), also developed by the Vue team.
-In the default configuration we change to `@vitejs/plugin-vue-jsx`.
-We are ready to embrace reconciling user interfaces and observing state.
+All Vue projects uses [Vite](https://vitejs.dev/), also developed by the Vue team.
+In the default configuration change to `@vitejs/plugin-vue-jsx` and we are ready to observe state to reconcile user interfaces.

 ```ts
 import { defineConfig } from "vite";